-Kids are now spending most of their free time on the Internet, listening to mp3 players and playing video games, according to research by the Kaiser Family Foundation, a nonprofit in Menlo Park, California, which asked 2,000 3rd to 12th graders to keep media diaries for a week.
+Kids are now spending most of their free time on the internet, listening to mp3 players and playing video games, according to research by the Kaiser Family Foundation, a nonprofit in Menlo Park, California, which asked 2,000 3rd to 12th graders to keep media diaries for a week.

 Because many new media devices are portable, children often use more than one at a time, compounding their total hours’ electronic exposure per day to a combined 8.33 hours staring at something with a backlight.

 Children’s drift from the real world to its avatar is becoming a major problem, Zelinger says.
-“The electronic forms of life eclipses time spent in physical activity.
+“The electronic forms of life eclipse time spent in physical activity.
 It also reduces face-to-face communication, and as result children are not developing their social skills.”

 Oftentimes, parents are doing nothing about it.
 Roughly half of parents, 53 percent, don’t impose any rules on their children’s screen time, although parental intervention can have a substantial impact.
 The offspring of the 20 percent of parents who enforce rules regarding the TV report two hours less online than those whose parents don’t set boundaries.